IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/integrating-amazon-alexa.md

 title: Integrating Amazon Alexa
 ---

-TomTom IndiGO can support the use of multiple voice personal assistants (VPAs) in a single product.
+TomTom Digital Cockpit can support the use of multiple voice personal assistants (VPAs) in a single product.
 The end-user can invoke each one with a separate wake-up-word and then use them one at a time.
-TomTom IndiGO comes with a pre-integration of Amazon's VPA, Alexa, specifically [Alexa Auto](https://github.com/alexa/alexa-auto-sdk).
+TomTom Digital Cockpit comes with a pre-integration of Amazon's VPA, Alexa, specifically [Alexa Auto](https://github.com/alexa/alexa-auto-sdk).

 To be able to use Alexa in your product, you will need to integrate an additional Android APK in